 After the ceremony, we enjoy a potluck of foods members have prepared.

-NEW YEAR'S CEREMONIES
+NEW YEAR'S TEMPLE PURIFICATION

 At the dawn of the new year we take stock of our lives, acknowledge our past unskillfulness, and rededicate the temple and ourselves to further practice in the year ahead.

 It was never part of the task of the first Buddhist monks and nuns to perform marriage ceremonies, and Buddhism has by and large considered marriage a civil, rather than a religious, affair.
-Nevertheless, one of the signs of Buddhism's adaptation to American culture has been the expectation that one may marry at a temple with a monk or priest officiating.
+Nevertheless, one of the signs of Buddhism's adaptation to American culture has been the expectation that one may marry at a temple with a monastic or priest officiating.

 The Chicago Zen Center is happy to be part of that adaptation.
 In recent years weddings have been held at the Center for members and non-members alike.
-Priests may also be called upon to officiate at ceremonies in the wider community.
+Priests have also be called upon to officiate at ceremonies in the wider community.

 FUNERALS & MEMORIAL SERVICES